bradj00/multi-sig-wallet/README.md

 #### SETUP
 * from the root directory run `yarn install` then `yarn start` to launch the localhost UI.
 If you wanted to generate production files simply run `yarn build`

 Once contract has been initialized via firstRun() it cannot be altered without re-deploying contract.
-This should be a useful feature but can easily be altered in `MultiSig.sol`.
+This should be a useful feature but can easily be altered in `MultiSig.sol` before deployment.

 * Configure `contractOwner` in `./contracts/MultiSig.sol` to the contract owner's wallet address
 * Deploy contract to your favorite EVM chain (Ethereum, Polygon, etc.)